 Almost everyone at some point wonders “What is next?” in terms of their career.
-Start to answer that question with a simple check up on the current state of your career at this workshop on Sept.
-12!
+Start to answer that question by first doing a simple check up on the current state of your career.
+Then set concrete next steps to help you gain further clarity about career options.
+Join this session on April 5 for guidance on your career.
 Learn more.
 Read more about Is Your Career on Track?

-For those who are in their first “real” job after school, this session on Feb.
-15 will help you explore what steps you might consider taking on your career journey.
+For those who are in their first “real” job after school, this session on Feb 15 will help you explore what next steps you might consider taking on your career journey.
 You will focus on describing your skills and weave in the aspects of work that you find most interesting.
-Learn more.
+Learn more here.
 Read more about My First Job, Now What?

 This workshop on Feb 8 will explore six characteristics of a high performing team: Common Purpose, Clear Roles, Effective Processes, Accepted Leadership, Excellent Communication, and Solid Relationships.
 Learn more here.
 Read more about Managing a Team